-You can usually make a rough estimate of someone's age with just a glance at their face.
+You can usually estimate someone's age with just a momentary glance at their face.

-How?
-The tissues and proportions of the human face change from infancy to old age in all three dimensions.
 Babies and young people have smooth, uninterrupted facial contours while older people's faces develop depressions that cause shadows and sagging.
 Smooth, highly elastic skin eventually becomes flaccid and thin, with enlarged blood vessels, brown spots and bumpy growths.

 Volume Loss in the Aging Face

-In the last few years, research has shown that fat in the face is partitioned into separate compartments in two layers, with the superficial fat compartments on top of the muscles and the deep compartments below, with each contributing to the overall proportions of the face.
+In the last few years, research has shown that fat in the face is partitioned into compartments in two layers, with the superficial fat compartments on top of the muscles and the deep compartments below, with each contributing to the overall proportions of the face.

 The deep fat pockets begin deflating at different ages starting with the fat under our eyes in our twenties and followed in our thirties by fat in the temples and parts of the cheeks.

 The superficial fat tends to persist unless there's major weight loss.
 With the loss of deep fat the superficial fat loses some of its underlying structure and starts to sag.

 Ligaments attach the skin to the bone at the borders of the fat compartments, and as the fat in the compartments shrink and the skin is no longer filled out, grooves develop along the ligaments.